If you would have pitched a space sim at game producers a year ago, you

 Winter of Discontent

-But it’s not all roses on the crowd funding front.
+But its not all roses on the crowd funding front.
 I do have some pretty

 serious concerns.
 Chief among those concerns is that the massive success